How to grow oyster mushrooms at home - the advice of a recognized specialist

 The simplest planting material of mushrooms we get, without even thinking about it, when we clean and mushrooms collected in the forest.

-A huge quantity of spores is washed into the water - it is enough to pour water on this ground under fruit or ornamental trees and shrubs and with a high probability it is possible to see mushrooms on its site next season.
-But it is more effective to sow mushrooms with mycelium (mycelium).
+A huge amount of spores is washed out in the water - it is enough to water the ground under fruit or decorative trees and shrubs with this water and with a high degree of probability you can see mushrooms in your area next season.
+But more effective is to sow mushrooms with mycelium (mycelium).

 A number of firms are engaged in professional selection and obtaining of a mycelium of various mushrooms.